dkammer/processingglyphs/README.md

 ## Usage and Example

-Simply add the PDE files for the glyphs you want to use in your Processing sketch and you can begin drawing.
+Simply add the PDE files for the glyphs (and the helper functions) you want to use in your Processing sketch and you can begin drawing.
 You can also clear the draw() function in the example sketch provided in this repository.
 See this smaller example below on how to use the glyph functions:

 ```java
 void setup() {